dean0x7d/pybinding/docs/advanced/kwant.rst

 consume less memory and bandwidth and SIMD vectorization becomes more efficient.
 This is assuming that single precision and/or real numbers are sufficient to describe the given model.
 In case of Kwant's solvers, it seems to require double precision in most cases.
-This is the reason for the `double=True` flag in the above example.
+This is the reason for the `is_double=True` flag in the above example.
 Keep this in mind when exporting to Kwant.